gvwilson/sensibleadventures/cloudherd/reboot.md

         *   just barely thickens up enough to catch them
     *   Kulbinder has an arrow in his flank
         *   Noxy doesn't realize how bad it is at first
-        *   Pillow is upset about Kulbinder's wound
+        *   Pillow's upset about Kulbinder's wound makes her realize
-        *   Noxy realizes just how bad it is
         *   Kulbinder: "That doesn't matter.
 Keep him safe..."
+    *   have to get it out and bind the wound
+        *   show Thokmay's gentleness and skill - he wanted to be a doctress
+        *   Noxy: "Who ever heard of a man being a doctress?"
     *   see a storm up ahead
         *   Thokmay: "Is that the village's herd?"
         *   Noxy: "No, those are wild clouds."